 often confusion than lucidity.

-long plastic hallway where thieves and pimps run free and good men die
+a long plastic hallway where thieves and pimps run free and good men

-earning a living, though journalists like to pretend they never stop
+actually earning a living, though journalists like to pretend they

-sweating over a hot typewriter.
-It is much more like a brothel - short,
+never stop sweating over a hot typewriter.
+It is much more like a

-rushed bouts of really enjoyable activity interspersed with long lazy
+brothel - short, rushed bouts of really enjoyable activity interspersed

-strolling about the corridors sitting on the corner of desks, planning
+telephoning, strolling about the corridors sitting on the corner of

-to start everything tomorrow.
-Each of the inmates has a little
+desks, planning to start everything tomorrow.
+Each of the inmates has a

-specialty to please the customers.
-The highest paid ones perform only
+little specialty to please the customers.
+The highest paid ones perform

 madams - soothing, flattering, disciplining their naughty,